Preparing for your first Male Brazilian Wax

 I'm going away for a few months and won't have time for my regular wax.
 Should I shave or clipper?

 Use clippers.
 Just don't trim it too short before your next wax.
-Go to Crazy Clarks and buy a pair for ten bucks.

 Do I need to buy a special exfoliating mitt for the regrowth?

 No just a cheapie - Don't pay $20 for one of those yuppy mitts at the salon.
 Go to Woolworths and buy a pair for two bucks.

 I've noticed it's mainly guys who perform Male Brazilian Waxing treatments.
 Why is this?